 Variable Description Default MPI_COMM_MAX Sets the maximum number of communicators that can be used in an MPI program.
 Use this variable to increase internal default limits.
 (May be required by standard-compliant programs.)
 256 MPI_DIR Sets the working directory on a host.
 When an mpirun command is issued, the Array Services daemon on the local or distributed node responds by creating a user session and starting the required MPI processes.
 The user ID for the session is that of the user who invokes mpirun, so this user must be listed in the .rhosts file on the corresponding nodes.
 By default, the working directory for the session is the user's \$HOME directory on each node.
 You can direct all nodes to a different directory (an NFS directory that is available to all nodes, for example) by setting the MPI_DIR variable to a different directory. \$HOME on the node.
 If using -np or -nt, the default is the current directory.
+MPI_DSM_CPUCLUSTER (IRIX systems only) When set on an Origin 2000 or an Origin 3000 system running IRIX 6.5.11 or greater, TOPOLOGY_CPUCLUSTER will be used for mld placement and the number of processes to be mapped to every memory (MPI_DSM_PPM) will be set to 1.
+Not enabled.

 Variable Description Default MPI_DSM_MUSTRUN (IRIX systems only) Enforces memory locality for MPI processes.
 Use of this feature ensures that each MPI process obtains a CPU and physical memory on the node to which it was originally assigned.
 This variable improves program performance on IRIX systems running release 6.5.7 and earlier, when running a program on a quiet system.
 With later IRIX releases, under certain circumstances, you do not need to set this variable.
 Internally, this feature directs the library to use the process_cpulink(3) function instead of process_mldlink(3) to control memory placement.
 You should not use MPI_DSM_MUSTRUN when the job is submitted to Miser (see miser_submit(1)) because this might cause the program to hang.
 Not enabled.
 MPI_DSM_OFF (IRIX systems only) Turns off nonuniform memory access (NUMA) optimization in the MPI library.
 Not enabled.
-MPI_DSM_PPM (IRIX systems only) Sets the number of MPI processes that can be run on each node of an IRIX system.
+MPI_DSM_PPM (IRIX systems only) Sets the number of MPI processes per memory locality domain (mld).
 For Origin 2000 systems, values of 1 or 2 are allowed.
 For Origin 3000 systems, values of 1, 2, or 4 are allowed.
 Origin 2000 systems, 2; Origin 3000 systems, 4.
 MPI_DSM_VERBOSE (IRIX systems only) Instructs mpirun to print information about process placement for jobs running on NUMA systems.
 Not enabled.

-Variable Description Default MPI_GM_ON (Linux systems only) Enables use of GM (Myrinet) software.
+Variable Description Default MPI_GM_ON Enables use of GM (Myrinet) software.
 MPI attempts to establish Myrinet connections among all hosts involved in the job.
 If unable to do so, TCP/IP is used for interhost communication.
 Not enabled.
-MPI_GM_VERBOSE (Linux systems only) Allows some diagnostic information concerning messaging between processes using GM (Myrinet) to be displayed on stderr.
+MPI_GM_VERBOSE Allows some diagnostic information concerning messaging between processes using GM (Myrinet) to be displayed on stderr.
 Not enabled.
 MPI_GROUP_MAX Sets the maximum number of groups that can be used in an MPI program.
 Use this variable to increase internal default limits.
 (May be required by standard-compliant programs.)
-256 MPI_MSG_RETRIES Specifies the number of times the MPI library attempts to get a message header, if none are available.
-Each MPI message that is sent requires an initial message header.
-If one is not available after the specified number of attempts, the job will abort.
-500 Note that this variable no longer applies to processes on the same host, or when using the GM (Myrinet) protocol.
-In these cases, message headers are allocated dynamically on an as-needed basis.
+256 MPI_GSN_DEVS (IRIX 6.5.9 systems or later) Sets the order for opening GSN adapters.
+The list of devices does not need to be quoted or space-delimited (0123 is valid).
+MPI will use all available GSN devices.